Boursin Quiche

 - Preheat oven to 375 °F

 - Partially blind bake your crust: line the pie with parchment paper and fill with pie weights, beans, or rice.
 Ensure they are evenly distributed.
-Bake for 15 minutes.
+Bake for 15-20 minutes.
 Remove from the oven and remove the parchment paper and weights.
 Dock the bottom of the pie crust by poking with a fork.
-Return the pie to the oven and bake for another 6-7 minutes, or until the bottom is no longer shiny, and is slightly brown.
+Return the pie to the oven and bake for another 7-8 minutes, or until the bottom is no longer shiny, and is beginning to brown.

 - Reduce the oven to 350 °F